-The Customer Console is a feature provided by Appery.io that helps customers manage apps.
-Through the console, the customer can edit or view the database if certain access rights are provided by the developer.
-The customer can also send push notifications from the console if the application uses it.
+Customer Console is a feature provided by Appery.io that helps customers manage apps.
+Through the console, customers can edit or view the database if certain access rights are provided by the developer.
+Customers can also send push notifications from the console if the application uses it.

 - To open the console, select the application and switch to the Customer Console tab, and then to the Console settings tab.

-- The Customer Console is supported by every app, but it’s not automatically configured.
-To configure the Customer Console click the Off toggle button to turn it on.
+- Customer Console is supported by every app, but it’s not automatically configured.
+To configure Customer Console, click the Off toggle button to turn it on.

 - Before proceeding with Customer Console, for user identification, a user must select a database from the drop-down menu.